 Module 3 focuses on the Levels of Service that a Competent Authority and an AtoN service provider should achieve.
 It includes the availability standards that a mariner can expect from both short-range AtoN and radio AtoN services; remote monitoring of AtoN; navigation risk management; the importance of simulation in AtoN planning and the preservation of national cultural heritage.

-Instructors for Module 3 should be fully competent in navigation risk assessment and analysis; in the application of IALA risk management tools andthey should hold an appropriate QMS certificate.
+Instructors for Module 3 should be fully competent in navigation risk assessment and analysis; in the application of IALA risk management tools, and should hold an appropriate QMS certificate.

 SUBJECT FRAMEWORK